andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_cmd.md

 ### Description

-This method requests the enumeration of an infected machine and indicates that the result is back and can be viewed.
+This method requests the enumeration of an target machine and indicates that the result is back and can be viewed.

 ### Function Argument